Juniper CEO Rahim talks network, security and multicloud trends

 In Juniper’s last round of financials, security products did well, but I believe you said the portfolio still needs a refresh…Can you talk a bit about that and what customers might expect in the next year or so?

 Right, our overall security, our business grew 16% year-over-year, representing a third consecutive quarter of year-over-year growth.
-Our SDSN [Software-Defined Secure Network, Juniper’s overarching security platform] is resonating with those users I mentioned before that want to more loosely tie security and networking.
+Our SDSN [Software-Defined Secure Network, Juniper’s overarching security platform] is resonating with those users I mentioned before that want to more closely tie security and networking.
 Our SRX [firewalls] have seen meaningful upgrades recently, and you continue to see buildup on all of these things to better handle the demands of network and security policies.
 The area that needs a refresh is the high end, where we want to have a security firewall capable of handling vast amounts of traffic.

 Can you talk about Juniper’s strategy for 400G Ethernet?
 How soon do you think 400G will actually have an impact?